 - Helping to maintain or reduce weight

 - Improved respiratory and circulatory health

 Remember to prepare by stretching for a few minutes.
 This doesn’t have to be intensive, but take a little bit of time to start with few rounds of sun salutations (if practicing in the morning) or moon salutations (if practicing in the evening).

 The benefits of our spiritual wellbeing are profound.
 This phenomenon is very difficult to be quantified objectively.
 While completely praised as a way to get your body and mind in shape, yoga really shines when you consider its philosophical influence and benefits on our whole being.

 It has been practiced as a form of meditation from the beginning.
 Not only does it help your mind slow down and focus on what’s happening within your body, but it also helps you connect to something greater than yourself.
 Spirituality doesn’t have to mean religion and it doesn’t have to mean chanting and crystals.
 While both of those are great, sometimes the spiritual is as simple as focusing and building breath awareness.

 Yoga and spiritually go hand-in-hand.
 One of the ancient forms – also one of the greatest paths a yogi can take – is to practice Raja Yoga.
 This is a type that combines many other forms (Mantra, Karma, Hatha, etc.) to help you attain a state of harmony with spiritual forces.

 Let Arohan Yoga Help to Transform Your Mind, Body, and Soul

-Now that you know how can transform your mind, body, and soul, look into some of our specialty teacher training!
+Now that you know how can transform your mind, body, and soul, look into some of our yoga teacher training and retreats!
 Find the perfect course for you and take the next step to become a certified yogi today.
 Start your journey with Arohan Yoga today.